mtuck/Software-Engineering/README.md

 ##Hierarchical or Chief programmer Team
--one overall manager (cheif programmer)
+- one overall manager (cheif programmer)
--everyone understands the lines of authority
+- everyone understands the lines of authority
--Team members tend to participate less in decisions likely to be handed down from above -May have a programming secretary and a backup programmer for the chief programmer -Difficult to find one person adept at both managing and programming
+- Team members tend to participate less in decisions likely to be handed down from above
+- May have a programming secretary and a backup programmer for the chief programmer
+- Difficult to find one person adept at both managing and programming

+##chief programmer Team
+Two key aspect of a chief programming team:
+1. specializtion: each member of the team carries out only those taks for which he or she has been trained.
+2. hierarchy chief programmer directs the actions of all the other members of the team and is responsible for every aspect of the operation
+Chief programming team concept formalized by mill (19720 chief prgrammer: both a successful manager and a highly skilled programmer who does the archtetural design and any critical or complex sections of the code and hadles all interfacing